Hands-On clean your prawns.

-Chef LeeZ Thai Cooking Class Bangkok new, stainless steel, 10 burner, school location, opened May 20th 2016, is 300% larger than our old school location.
+Chef LeeZ Thai Cooking Class Bangkok new, stainless steel, 10 burners, school location, opened May 20th, 2016, is 300% larger than our old school location.
 It is thought to be Thailand’s largest Thai Cooking Class venue.

-We’d love to see you in our Bangkok Thai Cooking Class the next time you are in Thailand.
+We’d love to see you at our Bangkok Cooking Class the next time you are in Thailand.